FSoft-AI4Code/CodeCapybara/README.md

 To evaluate a HuggingFace LLaMA checkpoint on HumanEval or MBPP,  please pass the values of `--base_model` and `--dataset_name` the corresponding model and benchmark in the [evaluation script example](#humaneval).

-You can also tweak hyperparameters e.i  `temperature`, `top-p`, `top-k` for trade-off between accuracy and diversity and in prediction.
-Tuning hyperparameters will lead to change in final results.Community is welcome for seeking optimal hyperparameter values.
+You can also tweak hyperparameters i.e  `temperature`, `top-p`, `top-k` for trade-off between accuracy and diversity and in prediction.
+Tuning hyperparameters will lead to change in final results.
+Community is welcome for seeking optimal hyperparameter values.

 We are in our progress of evaluating LLaMA official checkpoints without HuggingFace format checkpoint conversion.